alexsimpo/expresso/README.md

 ## Project Overview

 A capstone project, where I built all of the routing and database logic for an internal tool for a coffee shop called Expresso.
-All html and css were provided, as well as sql queries.
+All html and css were provided.

 Which allows users to:
 - Create, view, update, and delete menus